Terms & Conditions

 ACCEPTANCE OF TERMS

-By using our website https://www.longevita.co.uk and our services, you confirm that you accept these Terms and Conditions and you agree to comply with them.
+By using our branded websites, social media channels and our services, you confirm that you accept these Terms and Conditions and you agree to comply with them.
 These Terms and Conditions are a contract between you and Longevita which commences upon your acceptance of them.
 Please read these terms carefully.
-If you do not agree to these Terms and Conditions, you must not use our website or our services.
+If you do not agree to these Terms and Conditions, you must not use our websites or our services.
 We recommend that you print a copy of these Terms and Conditions for future reference.

 “Agreement” – This Agreement.